frankong/filter_design/README.md

       b - Frequency band end points.
 From -pi to pi. m - Magnitude response at frequency bands.

-      a, b, m are length-B vectors where B is the number of bands.
+      a, b, and m are length-B vectors where B is the number of bands.
 Output:

       x - Order-N filter